<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Economy]]></category>

-<guid isPermaLink="false">https://dataofafrica.com/?p=4469</guid>
+<guid isPermaLink="false">https://dataofafrica.com/?p=7449</guid>

 <description><![CDATA[<p>The most general characteristic of the continent is that its economy and exports are based on extractive industries.</p>

-<p>The post <a href="https://dataofafrica.com/economic-history-of-africa/">Economic history of Africa</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/urban-housing-in-africa-increasing-pressure-at-the-heart-of-major-cities/">Urban housing in Africa: increasing pressure at the heart of major cities</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

-<p>The post <a href="https://dataofafrica.com/economic-history-of-africa/">Economic history of Africa</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+<p>The post <a href="https://dataofafrica.com/urban-housing-in-africa-increasing-pressure-at-the-heart-of-major-cities/">Urban housing in Africa: increasing pressure at the heart of major cities</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></description>

-<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_54269893 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">
+<content:encoded><![CDATA[<div class="wpb-content-wrapper"><div class="vc_row wpb_row vc_row_4084813 vc_row-fluid penci-pb-row"><div class="wpb_column vc_column_container vc_col-sm-12 penci-col-12"><div class="vc_column-inner wpb_column vc_column_container vc_col-sm-12 penci-col-12 "><div class="wpb_wrapper">

 <div class="wpb_text_column wpb_content_element" >